a-tharva/BeginnersGuide-from-a-new-perspective/README.md

 * If you want to contribute the script, it's preferable that you create a new issue before making a PR and link your PR to that issue.
 * If you have modified/added code, make sure the code compiles before submitting.
-* Strictly use snake_case (underscore_separated) in your file_name and push it in the correct folder.
-* Add Screenshots to help us know what this Script is all about.
 * Do not update the **[README.md](https://github.com/a-tharva/BeginnersGuide-from-a-new-perspective/blob/master/README.md).**